SkTamim/rhino5-commands/README.md

 ---

-## 80. ChangeLayer
+## 81. ChangeLayer

 ### Short Info
 Change an object's layer.

 ### Detailed Description
 The **ChangeLayer** command moves one or more selected objects to a different layer.
-Layers are the primary method for organizing a Rhino model.
+Layers are the primary method for organizing a Rhino model, allowing you to control the visibility, color, and other properties of groups of objects.
 This command opens a dialog box that lists all the layers in your model, allowing you to choose the destination layer for the selected objects.

 ### Steps to use the command
 1. Select the object(s) you want to move.